View Service Times

 No, all of our prints are border-less, except proofing where borders are optional.
 If you would like a border, please put the border on yourself.
 Borders should come in at least .25” on your image to avoid getting cut off or appearing uneven.

-Yes, you can mix and match paper types in one order in the Full Color Ordering System-Prints and ROES Plus.
+Yes, you can mix and match paper types in one order when ordering through select ordering systems.

 We enlarge your image by approximately 2% which may be 1/16 to 1/8 inch in on your image.
 We do this to account for paper tolerances so that you do not receive a print with a white edge.
 Anything important in the image including borders, text, heads, etc. should be moved in about a ¼ inch on the image to ensure that it will not be cut off on the final print.